What ISO 13485 requires for traceability

 §7.3.4 Design and Development Outputs must be verified against the inputs.
 Each output (a software module, a hardware component, or a labeling specification) must be traceable back to at least one input.
 Undocumented outputs are a major nonconformity.
 More common: outputs that exist but whose traceability chain is asserted verbally rather than documented.

 §7.3.6 Verification and §7.3.7 Validation are distinct and both required.
 Verification asks: does the output meet the design input?
 Validation asks: does the device meet the user’s intended use under actual or simulated conditions?
-Your RTM needs columns for both.
+Your requirements traceability matrix (RTM) needs columns for both.
 A test record that doesn’t distinguish verification from validation will get a question from your auditor.
 Multiple questions if it’s an FDA inspector.

 §7.1 Planning requires that risk management activities be planned and documented throughout the design process.
 ISO 14971 provides the framework; your RTM is where the outputs of that framework connect to specific requirements and design elements.